bytecodealliance/wasm-tools/crates/wasm-mutate/README.md

   mutations to only those that shrink the size of the Wasm module.
 If it is used in this mode, `wasm-mutate` essentially becomes a Wasm test-case reducer.
 We are currently working to provide a prototype of this feature as a separate binary.
-The following pseudo-Rust provdes the general picture of it as an standard hill-climbing algorithm.
+The following pseudo-Rust provides the general picture of it as an standard hill-climbing algorithm.

   ```rust